 Interest rate risk is defined by HKFRS 7 as the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is primarily exposed to interest rate risk under this definition as a result of changes in the future cash flows of deposits and loans, bank balance, changes in the fair value of fixed rate debt investments measured at FVOCI.
+The Company is primarily exposed to interest rate risk under this definition as a result of changes in the future cash flows of deposits and loans, bank balance and secured financing, changes in the fair value of fixed rate debt investments measured at FVOCI.

-The Company measures and reports Interest rate risk in the banking book ("IRRBB") using the new standardised framework through HKMA Return of Interest Rate Risk in the Banking Book in accordance with HKMA requirements.
+The Company measures and reports Interest rate risk in the banking book ("IRRBB") using the standardised framework through HKMA Return of Interest Rate Risk in the Banking Book in accordance with HKMA requirements.
 The Company measures its IRRBB exposures mainly through the Economic Value of Equity ("EVE") and Net Interest Income ("NII").
 These are calculated weekly for internal risk management purposes, as well as monthly as part of the monthly closing process.

-The Company's interest rate risk is managed by the Treasury Department.
+The Company's interest rate risk in the banking book is managed by the Treasury Department, being the risk owner (the first line of defense).
 The asset and liability structure is actively managed to ensure the Company does not assume excessive interest rate risk relative to its overall development strategy and commensurate with the scale, nature and complexity of its business.
 The Company may also enter into additional hedges such as interest rate swaps from time to time.
 The ALCO is responsible for ensuring that these objectives are met on an ongoing basis.

-Independent market risk management oversight is provided by Market Risk Department ("MRD").
+Independent market risk (including interest rate risk) management oversight is provided by Market Risk Department ("MRD"), being the independent risk management function (the second line of defense).
 MRD identifies market risks including IRRBB, and develops and employs risk measures and tools to monitor, control and mitigate those risks.
 MRD also monitors risk exposures against established limits, and produces and distributes comprehensive reports designed to keep senior management apprised of the Company's market risk and IRRBB exposures.
-The Company's Market Risk Management Policy sets forth principles and practices for sound management of its market risk.
-The policy has been established to evidence the Company's standards for independent identification, measurement, monitoring, reporting, challenge, and escalation of market risk arising from the Company's business activities.
+The Company's Market Risk Management Policy sets forth principles and practices for sound management of its market risk, including interest rate risk.
+The policy has been established to evidence the Company's standards for independent identification, measurement, monitoring, reporting, challenge, and escalation of market risk (including interest rate risk) arising from the Company's business activities.